|7th Five Year Plan (Vol-2)||<<

 17.137 Incentives and awards: Performance should be constantly reviewed against announced objectives.
 This should be done on a peer-review basis.
 There is very special need for recognition of contributions to the development and improvement of technology, and for success in transfer of technology.

 17.138 Mobility: More than ever before, a rewarding career in science requires easy transfer between institutions.
-Technology development and application can be truly realised only when S & T personnel move, with minimum discomfort and disadvantage, to new positions, locations and institutions, carrying with them know-how and know-why, knowledge and skills.
+Technology development and application can be truly realised only when S and T personnel move, with minimum discomfort and disadvantage, to new positions, locations and institutions, carrying with them know-how and know-why, knowledge and skills.
 Conditions today discourage and indeed preclude mobility.
 There is urgent need to facilitate mobility by removing related disincentives.
 Rules should be such that terminal benefits, leave etc. can be moved alongwith the individual.
 Systems for scientists and technologists to hold concurrent positions in research institutions/universities/governments/ industry should be introduced.

 17.139 Facilities for scientists: The most pressing need is housing.
 Without assured housing, recruitment of fresh talent and also mobility is becoming increasingly difficult.
 Institutions should be allowed to deploy the total resources allocated in such a manner that housing needs are met, as fulfilment of assigned tasks will demand not only operational buildings, equipment, salaries of staff and revenue budgets, but also assured housing.